dell-asm/dell-ciscoucs/README.md

 5. serviceprofile_name: This parameter describes the name of the service profile that is to be applied.

 6. serviceprofile_organization: This parameter describes the source service profile path.
+A valid format is 'org-root'.

 7. serviceprofile_dn: This parameter defines a combination of the serviceprofileorganization and serviceprofilename.
 Either a user is required to provide the value of the serviceprofiledn or the values of serviceprofileorganization and serviceprofilename as an input.